-To replace a failed disk drive:
+To replace a failed capacity drive:

-- 1. Using the MegaRAID Storage Manager for your system, verify the fault (failed unit). - 2.
-Using the MegaRAID Storage Manager, set the system to a service state for the removal of the faulted drive.
+- 1. Using MegaRAID Storage Manager, verify the fault (failed unit). - 2.
+Set the drive to a service state for the removal of the faulted drive.
 The MegaRAID Storage Manager will turn off the drive.
 It will then turn on the fault LED (yellow) for that drive. - 3.
+Turn on the chassis ID LED in the Integrated BMC Web Console to identify the chassis in the rack ("Virtual Front Panel" on page 73). - 4.
+If the drive is in StorBrick 0 through StorBrick 4, extend the chassis out the front of the rack until it locks at the 20" mark.
+If the drive is a boot drive or in StorBrick 5 through StorBrick 8, extend the chassis out the rear of the rack until it locks at the 20" mark. - 5.
 Remove the chassis cover.
-(See "Removing the Front or Rear Chassis Cover" on page 134.) - 4.
+(See "Removing the Front or Rear Chassis Cover" on page 153.) - 6.
 Locate the faulted drive with the illuminated yellow LED, and remove it from its StorBrick (or boot drive bay).
-(See "Removing the Drive" on page 139.) - 5.
+(See "Removing a Drive" on page 162.) - 7.
 Replace the faulted drive.
-(See "Re-installing the Drive" on page 139.) - 6.
-Once the drive is replaced, re-install the chassis cover and security screw. - 7.
-Unlock the chassis from the extended position and push it back until it locks into the stowed position. - 8.
+(See "Re-installing a Drive" on page 163.) - 8.
+Once the drive is replaced, re-install the chassis cover and security screw. - 9.
+Unlock the chassis from the extended position and push it back until it locks into the stowed position. - 10.
 Using the MegaRAID Storage Manager, return the system to a normal state.
-The new drive will be powered on. - 9.
+The new drive will be powered on. - 11.
 If there are no faults at this time, the rebuild or mirroring of the data to the new drive will begin.

-Removing the Drive
+Removing a Drive

-As shown in Figure 4-6, the drives are mounted in drive carriers to simplify their installation and removal from the drive bricks or boot drive bays in the chassis.
+As shown in Figure 4-8, the drives are mounted in drive carriers to simplify their installation and removal from the drive bricks or boot drive bays in the chassis.

-To remove the drive, perform the following steps:
+To remove a drive, perform the following steps: